Hindu Undivided Family Registration

 - The names of coparceners and members

-- The capital contributed to the HUF This deed must be executed on a stamp paper.
+- The capital contributed to this entity.
+Property or any other asset title hold by this entity must be disclosed in a deed executed on a stamp paper.

-A separate PAN card is mandatory for HUF as it is a separate taxable entity.
+A separate PAN card is mandatory, as it is a separate taxable entity.
 The application for PAN is submitted using Form 49A.

 After obtaining the PAN, a bank account must be opened in the name of the HUF, which will handle financial transactions.